talnsoftware/DSynt_Converter/README.md

   (i) the resources (grammars and dictionaries), which contain all the linguistic knowledge; the updates affect the content of the produced file;
   (ii) the graph transduction environment, which uses the resources in order to generate the output; the updates affect the way the file is produced.

 * The conversion is not instantaneous; it takes a few minutes to finish.
-On a 64-bit Intel Core i5-3470 CPU @ 3.20GHz with 8BG RAM, the conversion of a 1,000,000 word file can take about 3 hours.
+For V0.7, on a 64-bit Intel Core i5-3470 CPU @ 3.20GHz with 8BG RAM, the conversion of a 1,000,000 word file can take about 3 hours.

 --------